FAQ for Sales Quotes in SAP Cloud for Customer

-This blog should provide some answers to frequently asked question around sales quote processing in SAP Hybris Cloud for Customer.
+This blog should provide some answers to frequently asked questions around sales quote processing in SAP Cloud for Customer.

 How to send a quote to an account?